 Livarot, Camembert, Pont l’Evêque and my favorite cheese Neufchâtel (heart-shaped and soft taste) will have no more secrets for you after this visit of Graindorge!
 The bonus of this activity?
 It’s totally free and lasts about an hour.
 Therefore it’s a perfect break for the autumn and winter days.
 The visit is really fun and educational at the same time, so is suitable for grown-ups and children.
 Throughout, you’ll discover the process of making the different cheeses, starting with where the milk comes from!

 A pretty white cow with brown spots, sunbathing under a blooming apple tree in front of a Norman half-timbered farm!
 Here is an amazing Norman shot and a beautiful picture of our cows that Graindorge seeks to perpetuate.
-For this reason the company manufactures its cheeses with as many milk as possible from Normandy.
+For this reason the company manufactures its cheeses with as much milk as possible from Normandy.

 Why do we make a whole cheese out of it?